-Mr. Azarov tendered his resignation earlier Tuesday, saying he hoped it would create an opportunity for a peaceful settlement of the country's political crisis.
+He said he hoped his resignation would create an opportunity for a peaceful settlement of the country's political crisis.

-But President Yanukovych said dozens of protesters who have been arrested would be amnestied only if activists take down their barricades and leave the streets.
+Also Tuesday, parliament repealed recently-approved anti-protest laws that had sparked violent anti-government protests in Kyiv and elsewhere.
+But President Yanukovych said amnesty for dozens of protesters arrested at the demonstrations will only be implemented if activists take down their barricades and leave the streets.

-Protesters did leave the Justice Ministry building that they had occupied, but promised to return if no progress is made on ending the standoff with the government.
+Protesters did leave the Justice Ministry building that they had occupied overnight, but promised to return if no progress is made on ending the standoff with the government.

 Marchers took to the streets in late November when Mr. Yanukovych backed out of a trade deal with the European Union in favor of closer ties to Russia.